-Unified Communications as a Service (UCaaS) is a delivery model in which a variety of communication and collaboration applications and services are outsourced to a third-party provider and delivered over an IP network, usually the public Internet.
+Unified communications as a service (UCaaS) is a cloud delivery model that offers a variety of communication and collaboration applications and services.

-UCaaS technologies include enterprise messaging and presence technology, online meetings, telephony and video conferencing.
-UCaaS is known for providing high levels of availability (HA) as well as flexibility and scalability for core business tasks.
+UCaaS features include enterprise messaging, presence technology, online meetings, team collaboration, telephony and video conferencing.
+UCaaS is known for providing flexibility and scalability for core business tasks.
 Many UCaaS vendors also offer contact-center capabilities, including auto-attendant, interactive voice response, call routing and customer relationship management integrations.

-Many companies, primarily small businesses, use UCaaS to avoid the capital and operational expenses associated with deploying a unified communications solution on their own.
+Many companies, primarily small businesses, use UCaaS to avoid the capital and operational expenses associated with deploying a UC service on their own.

 Small businesses were the early adopters of UCaaS technologies, as they often lack the staff and resources to maintain and support on-premises UC.
 Large enterprises are beginning to deploy UCaaS to streamline their UC services and support multiple or global locations.

 UCaaS offers greater scalability and flexibility for organizations that need to quickly add and remove users, such as seasonal employees, without major infrastructure changes.
 Cloud-based enterprise communications also offer a more consistent user experience for remote and mobile workers, as access to UCaaS features is consistent regardless of location.

 Organizations can also deploy UCaaS technologies for disaster recovery.
 Cloud-based systems, for instance, have built-in business continuity.
 Customers don't need to buy and maintain multiple PBXes and UC platforms in a separate location.